 But somehow it doesn't feel right - it fails to conjure up a complete person.
 Its like I am dissecting him and the whole was always much larger than the parts.

 And then I remembered a feeling and from there a moment in time we brothers shared.
 And this does give me an answer to my question.

 When I was 15 or so, a year after he died, my sister, my brothers and I (one girl, three boys) were in the kitchen one evening.
 It was one of those rare moments when we felt totally at peace with each other, sharing deep thoughts and feelings.

 It was a perfect moment and it got even better.
 I think it was my sister who reminded us that our father had always treated us equally and never shown any favoritism.
 This had always made us feel really good about him and ourselves, and it was precisely the sort of thing we were careful not to challenge in case anyone of us was hurt.

-And then one of us, actually it was me, decided to share something.
+And then one of us, actually me, decided to share something.

 I told them that when we were together, fishing, driving or whatever, I always knew that I was the favorite.
 Everybody started talking at once, and I realized that I had crossed a forbidden line.
 And then I it came to me that nobody was angry or hurt - instead they were all repeating exactly the same thing.

 Each one of us had always known, deep down in our hearts, that he or she was his favorite child.